KevinKalathil/KevinKalathil/README.md

 My name is Kevin Kalathil and I love to solve problems - coding is my way of doing that.

-I am currently a third year Computer Engineering student at the University of Waterloo seeking a four-month coop placement for Winter 2023 (January - April).
+I am currently a fourth year Computer Engineering student at the University of Waterloo seeking a four-month coop placement for Summer or Fall 2023 (May - August or September - December).

 Email: kkalathi@uwaterloo.ca